Rachid Belabed

 Rachid Belabed (born 20 October 1980 in Brussels) is a Belgian-born Moroccan footballer, who plays for Luxembourg 1.
 Division club SC Steinfort.

 Football career

 Belabed signed for Scottish Premier League club Aberdeen in 1999 for a fee of £100,000.
 He made 40 appearances in the Scottish Premier League, scoring once against Dundee United, before leaving the club when his contract expired in 2002.
-He then signed for Belgian side La Louviere, who sacked him in 2004.
+He then signed for Belgian side La Louviere, who sacked him in 2004 for attacking a journalist.
 While at La Louvière he helped them win the 2002–03 Belgian Cup.

 Personal life

 Belabed was born in Belgium to a Moroccan father and an Algerian mother.

 In 2004, Belabed assaulted Claude Moniquet, a journalist.
+Belabed's actions followed remarks made by Moniquet during a televised debate on terrorism.
 Belabed had accused Moniquet of being racist and an enemy of Islam.